CLIP-based Synergistic Knowledge Transfer for Text-based Person Retrieval: METHOD

 \subsection{Dual Adapters Transferring}

-To further straightforwardly mine original knowledge of two branches on the feature output side of MHSA, dual adapters are incorporated into MLP of two encoders (Fig.~\ref{fig:framework}(b)), which is the bottleneck structure including a down-projection layer, an up-projection layer and a ReLU layer between the two projection layers, formally via:
+To further straightforwardly mine original knowledge of two branches on the feature output side of MHA, dual adapters are incorporated into MLP of two encoders (Figure~\ref{fig:framework}(b)), which is the bottleneck structure including a down-projection layer, an up-projection layer and a ReLU layer between the two projection layers, formally via: